 Famous Rectangle Body Types

-Next, cute as a button, Reese Witherspoon is a true petite at 5’1.
+Next, Reese Witherspoon is a true petite at 5’1.
 In this outfit, she’s wearing a peplum top with long skinny jeans, creating both a cinched waist and a curve at the hip.

 You’ll notice the perfect placement of her blazer button with a strong shoulder.
 This combination creates a beautiful shape, elongates her neck, and shows off her stature.